Preface

 The Elbow Telescope M16

 had bought, I put it on my website and asked my readers about it.
-The answer came almost two years later.
+I had to wait almost two years before

 The M7 'Priest' in the wreckage museum near